Structure of the Tarot

 The Tarot is an ancient system of divination, offering insights and guidance through symbols, ancient lore and hidden mystical meanings.

 A Tarot deck is made up of 78 cards, each having their own unique meanings and applications.
 There are 22 Major Arcana cards, 40 Minor Arcana cards and 16 Court cards.
-I use three decks: the Aquarian, the Hanson-Roberts deck and occasionally the Universal Waite deck.
+I primarily use three decks: Aquarian, Hanson-Roberts deck and Radiant Rider-Waite deck.
 All of these decks have their origin in the traditional Rider Waite deck.

 THE MAJOR ARCANA (22 cards)